Can I Bring a Personal Injury Claim on Behalf of a Child?Click For Your Free Consulation

 Generally (although not always), it is the child’s parents or guardians who manage the money on behalf of a child.
 If they are financially irresponsible, the court might select someone else for the job.
 Of course, deliberately misusing or embezzling money can result in criminal sanctions.

 Even if a judge does appoint you to file a lawsuit on behalf of your child, that does not make you your child’s lawyer.
 Your child must have independent representation.
 Ultimately, that means that in the event of a dispute between you and your child, the lawyer will be professionally obligated to represent your child, not you.
 You can suggest a lawyer, but ultimately it is the court who will decide who represents your child.
-If you need legal assistance, contact or call the Law Offices of Jay S. Knispel Personal Injury Lawyers at (212) 564-2800 today.
+If you need legal assistance, contact or call the Law Offices of Jay S. Knispel Personal Injury Lawyers at (212) 564-2800 today and get a free consultation.

 Search Our Site